Little Boy (film): Plot

 An Army representative brings the news that Pepper's father has been killed and is buried in the Philippines.
 Hashimoto goes to the memorial service at the O'Hare Cemetery to pay his respects.
-Pepper and Hashimoto sit on a bench and discuss their mutual losses of family and believing in something.
+Pepper and Hashimoto sit on a bench and discuss their mutual losses of family and belief.
 Pepper goes back to the cemetery to visit his father's grave and place the list on top of his grave marker.
-Pepper and his mother go to the town doctor; Dr. Fox tries to hit on her and invite himself over to the house that evening under the pretext of talking about what could possibly be the cause of Pepper's short stature.
+Pepper and his mother visit the town doctor, Dr. Fox, who flirts with Pepper’s mom and invites himself over that evening, claiming he wants to discuss the cause of Pepper’s short stature.

-Later that day, a spokesperson from the Army arrives to tell her that her husband didn't die after all.
-The man that actually died had stolen Pepper's father's boots, with his dog tags attached to the laces, when he fell after being shot, so he was misidentified as Pepper's father.
-The family leaves town to visit James in the hospital and Pepper takes him the boots that James had been eyeing for some time, which Pepper bought for him after he went off to war.
-Upon arriving, they realize that James has suffered from mild amnesia due to an injury to the head.
-However, Pepper calls his father by his longtime nickname, "partner", and presents him his gift.
-James holds the boots, then hugs Pepper and touches the faces of the rest of his family.
-They all kneel around his chair and share a group hug, before driving him back to O'Hare.
+Later that day, a spokesperson from the Army arrives to tell Pepper's mom that James didn't die after all.
+The man who died had been wearing James’ boots, with his dog tags attached, and was mistakenly identified as James after being shot.
+The family leaves town to visit James in the hospital, and Pepper gifts James the boots that he had coveted for some time.
+When they arrive, they realize that James has mild amnesia from a head injury.
+Pepper calls his father by his longtime nickname, ‘partner,’ and gives him his gift.
+James holds the boots, hugs Pepper, and touches the faces of the rest of his family.
+Everyone kneels around James' chair and shares a group hug before driving him to O'Hare.